holepunchto/hyperswarm/README.md

 A high-level API for finding and connecting to peers who are interested in a "topic."

-## NOTE: v3

-Note that this is the README for v3 which is tagged under next.
-To see the v2 documentation/code go to https://github.com/hyperswarm/hyperswarm/tree/v2

-As v3 fully matures over the next month it will be shifted to npm latest.

 ## Installation
 ```
 npm install hyperswarm@next